doctormord/Responsive_LED_Control/README.md

 * made the UI more responsive with grouped sections and buttons
 * added some more palettes
 * integrated Arduino OTA
+* included setup of LED-count and maximum allowed LED-current to web-interface and EEprom, so different strings don't need changs in source-code

 Large Screen (Desktop)